 While electric sharpeners will work both Japanese and Western knives, it’s generally better to use sharpening stones or a sharpening stone system.
 If you are going to use an electric sharpener, at least get one that allows you to set the angle at which the blade will be sharpened.
-If you’re interested you can read more about our thoughts on electric sharpeners.
+If you’re interested you can read more in our electric knife sharpener reviews.

-If you’re using a Japanese knife it is crucial to know whether it is sharpened on both sides or only one.
-You can quickly ruin a very expensive knife by doing this improperly.
+If you’re using a Japanese product it is crucial to know whether it is sharpened on both sides or only one.
+You can quickly ruin a very expensive blade by doing this improperly.

-Again, our preference would be either a qualified professional knife sharpener, or a sharpening stone based system.
+Again, our preference would be either a qualified professional sharpener, or a sharpening stone based system.

 Kitchen Knife Set Reviews

-Best Kitchen Knife Set for the Money: Wüsthof Ikon 7 Piece Knife Set Review
+Best Kitchen Knife Set for the Money: Wüsthof Ikon 7 Piece Set Review

 The Classic Ikon 7 piece set from Wüsthof is a great value.
-The set contains a 3 1/2″ paring knife, an 8″ bread knife, the 8″ chef’s knife, a 6″ utility knife, and a honing steel.
+The set contains a 3 1/2″ paring, an 8″ bread, the 8″ chef’s, a 6″ utility knife, and a honing steel.

 All the knives are full tang and triple riveted for strength and control.
 It also comes with the wooden block (though I recommend a magnetic strip for sanitary reasons)

 There’s no fluff, the only complaint is I’d like to see a longer bread knife for those extra large loaves.